 For sports enthusiasts, there’s nothing more exciting than sports people playing their favourite game.
-The sight of the field, rink or golf course initiates the thrill and anticipation.
+The sight of the field, rink, or golf course initiates the thrill and anticipation.
 This, combined with digital photography, can provide some amazing photographic opportunities.
-However it’s not a matter of point the camera at the person diving for the ball or puck and snapping away.
+However, it’s not a matter of pointing the camera at the person diving for the ball or puck and snapping away.
 It’s a lot more complicated than that.

 In digital photography sports can be quite challenging.
-The sports people do not present an easy task of being photographed because of the amount of high movement.
+Sports people do not present an easy task of being photographed because of the amount of high movement.
 However, you can indeed achieve great sports digital photography.
 Most excellent sports digital photography requires good planning and execution.

 Here are some exclusive tips for gaining fantastic sports shots in your digital photography.

 First things first; know your digital camera.
-I recommend taking note and practicing first all the settings that sports photography needed.
-You may find yourself going for the faster shutter speed, increased ISO and burst mode.
+I recommend taking notes and practicing first all the settings that sports photography needs.
+You may find yourself going for the faster shutter speed, increased ISO, and burst mode.
 Let’s take a look at all these things on your digital camera and see how they can be applied to give you sensational sports photos.

 High shutter speeds:

 As with all moving objects, in order to capture the “frozen in time” look in digital photography a fast shutter speed is required.
 The faster the movement the fast the shutter speed will need to be.
-In digital photography the general consensus is that the shutter speed needs to be faster than that of the subject.
-For example if you have a sliding puck across ice and there is a someone about to take a dive for it then its necessary to quickly mentally assess how fast that person might be traveling at.
+In digital photography, the general consensus is that the shutter speed needs to be faster than that of the subject.
+For example, if you have a sliding puck across ice and there is someone about to take a dive for it then it’s necessary to quickly mentally assess how fast that person might be traveling.
 If they are traveling at approximately 50 kilometers (approx 32 miles) per hour then you may find a very fast shutter speed is needed for this digital photo.

 Keep in mind that in digital photography a fast shutter speed works to reduce some of the light which is why a higher ISO is often necessary.
 (I’ll talk about that in a minute.)
-Usually a if a ball, such as a baseball going at around 145 kilometers an hour (90.09 miles per hour) a shutter speed of around 1/4000 will get you that “suspended ball in mid air” type of photo.
-For physical movement, such as someone leaping to catch a football, a shutter speed of 1/500 or over is a good place to start.
+Usually, if a ball, such as a baseball going at around 145 kilometers an hour (90.09 miles per hour) a shutter speed of around 1/4000 will get you that “suspended ball in mid-air” type of photo.
+For physical movements, such as someone leaping to catch a football, a shutter speed of 1/500 or over is a good place to start.

-Now this is all very well if your scene if well lit.
+Now this is all very well if your scene is well-lit.
 But what if you are taking your digital photography shots indoors at night and the light is not quite enough to provide enough light?
-In most instances, an indoor stadium at night time will be well lit, but that doesn’t always ensure good digital photos.
-In sports photography we need to understand that we can only control the artistic value and input of our digital photo and the control of the camera.
+In most instances, an indoor stadium at night time will be well-lit, but that doesn’t always ensure good digital photos.
+In sports photography, we need to understand that we can only control the artistic value and input of our digital photo and the control of the camera.
 We can’t control the lighting on the scene being such a public event.
 In digital photography sports photos we must realize that it’s going to be a challenge to begin with.
-So here are something’s you can in your digital sports photography to increase the amount of light.
+So here are something’s you can do in your digital sports photography to increase the amount of light.

 If you have a light tool on your digital camera such as a histogram you can get a good idea of what the light levels are like on your sensor.
-With this handy tool you can adjust the ISO at the time of your pictures taking.
+With this handy tool, you can adjust the ISO at the time of your picture taking.

 So what about the artistic side of sports photography with your digital camera?
 Plenty!

 When taking sports photography you probably won’t find a more public display of human emotion.
-The emotions of a sports person range from intense anticipation to extreme disappointment or extreme exhilaration.
-Pre-empting when these emotions take place is they key to getting artistic and impressive sports photos.
+The emotions of a sportsperson range from intense anticipation to extreme disappointment or extreme exhilaration.
+Pre-empting when these emotions take place is the key to getting artistic and impressive sports photos.
 This comes with practicing your digital photography.

 About the Author: